xDec0de/42push_swap/README.md

 The `check.sh` script is provided to easily **test** and **debug** push_swap.
-This is **not** a tester, but rather a tool used to see if push_swap is sorting numbers correctly.
+This is **not** a tester, but rather a tool used to see if push_swap is sorting numbers correctly and efficiently.
 It does the following:

 - Generate a random array of non repeated numbers, saving it on `check/numbers`.
 - Execute push_swap with said array, saving the output on `check/operations`.